🐝 Gear Up. Stay Safe. Protect the Hive. 🌼

 ❌ Mistake #5: Not Wearing a Veil or Face Cover

-✅ Always wear a veil or mesh hood that stays off your skin.
+✅ Always wear a beekeeping veil or mesh hood that keeps fabric away from your face.
+Ensure it’s securely fastened to your jacket or suit.

 ❌ Mistake #6: Skipping Gloves for Dexterity